Three Easy Do-It-Yourself Home Repairs to Save Money

 My father was an electrical repairman as well as a general do-it-yourself repairman.
 He taught me a valuable lesson about all sorts of household appliances and in particular, refrigerators.

-The habit among laypeople is when a refrigerator stops keeping things cold, you call a repairman and take their word for it when they tell you the machine is shot and you have to buy a new one.
+When a refrigerator stops keeping things cold, most people call a repairman and take their word for it when they tell you the machine is shot and you have to buy a new one.
 My father assured me that this isn’t necessarily the truth.
 Many (not all) will take advantage of the naive layperson and gain credit for a sale while picking up a perfectly good used machine to resell.

 Check the Refrigerator's Motor Fan